Sealers' War: Sophia and the burning of Ōtākou 1817

-General Gates and peace 1821
+General Gates and peace

 These hostilities and the diminution of seal populations, saw a decline in sealing ventures to southern New Zealand.
 It seems this was unknown to Captain Abimeleck Riggs of the American sealer General Gates, who in late 1819 landed a gang at Stewart Island.
 He had a troubled cruise and it wasn't until 1821 that he returned.
 He then dropped a second gang and then a third at Taiari / Chalky Inlet.

 Māori attacked the second gang in October 1821.
 Six of his men were captured, taken north up the west coast, where eventually four were killed.
 Meanwhile, the Māori killed a boy that the gang at Chalky left to look after their stores.
 The Māori pursued the rest of the gang and killed two members before the survivors came across Captain Edwardson of Snapper in Chalky Inlet.
 The pursuing Māori were led by 'Te Pehi', 'Topi' and 'Te Whera'.
-Also with the pursuers was James Caddell, who, was originally captured from Sydney Cove, had acculturated himself to Māori society.
+Also with the pursuers was James Caddell who had been captured from Sydney Cove and had acculturated to Māori society.
 Edwardson now took Caddell to Sydney, where his arrival caused a sensation in 1823 and where a peace was brokered.
 Thereafter, sealing resumed although it soon petered out again because the animal populations had been severely depleted.